Updated: Jan 27

 INFJs have amazing imaginations.
 We love to spend time there thinking about and planning for the future.
 Sometimes these dreams are a bit impossible and we are reasonable enough to understand this.
 It leads to a feeling of hopelessness, missing something that never even existed.

 We have incredibly high expectations for ourselves.
-We are constantly looking for ways to make things better and see all of the places that we can be better.
+We are constantly looking for ways to make things better and see all of the places where we can be better.
 We strive to be the best at everything that we do.
 It’s easy for us to let those expectations get out of control and the result is being incredibly hard on ourselves.

 Expecting too much of others